 Figure 6.1C.3-1: NWDAF de-registration from UDM

 1. NWDAF triggers a de-registration from a previous registration in UDM.
-This trigger may be that, e.g. the NWDAF has purged the Analytics context information for the UE (see clause 6.1B.4) for related Analytic ID(s), the NWDAF is no longer collecting data related to the UE, or an administrative action.
+This trigger may be that, e.g. the NWDAF has purged the analytics context for the UE (see clause 6.1B.4) for related Analytic ID(s), the NWDAF is no longer collecting data related to the UE, or an administrative action.